Efficient semantic uncertainty quantification in language models via diversity-steered sampling: Related Work

 \paragraph{Semantic clustering and paraphrase detection.} Grouping model outputs based on semantic equivalence often reduces to paraphrase detection.
-Casting semantic equivalence as bidirectional entailment dates back to early linguistics work \citep{culicover1968paraphrase} and was later adopted in NLP \citep{pado2009machine,androutsopoulos2010survey}.
-Early methods relied on lexical overlap \citep{fernando2008semantic, issa2018paraphrase} or vector embedding similarities \citep{yu2014deep, socher2011dynamic}.
-Recent systems employ BERT-style encoders to build binary ``paraphrases'' vs. ``not paraphrases'' classifiers \citep{he2020deberta, tay2021reasoning, wang2021efficient}.
-The entailment probability from NLI models has been used to cluster LLM generations into meaning-equivalent sets, enabling unsupervised uncertainty estimation \citep{kuhn2023semantic,aichberger2024sdlg,lin2023generating}.
+Casting semantic equivalence as bidirectional entailment dates back to early linguistics work \citep{culicover1968paraphrase} and was later adopted in NLP \citep{pado2009machine,androutsopoulos2010survey,pavlick2015ppdb}.
+Early methods relied on lexical overlap \citep{qiu2006paraphrase} or vector embedding similarities \citep{socher2011dynamic,yu2015learning}. \cite{bannard2005paraphrasing} explored the use of bilingual parallel corpora for paraphrase extraction and ranking.
+BERT-style encoders can be used to build binary ``paraphrases'' vs. ``not paraphrases'' classifiers \citep{devlin2019bert,phrasebertwang2021}.
+The entailment probability from NLI models has been used to cluster LLM generations into meaning-equivalent sets, enabling unsupervised uncertainty estimation \citep{kuhn2023semantic,aichberger2025improving,lin2023generating}.